Our KIS Legacy

 Keep It Simple or “KIS” was founded and created by Leon Hussey, who conceptualized the idea of an affordable, home-use compost tea brewer.
 Keep It Simple, Inc, a small family business, has evolved over the past decade into a multi-faceted organization that offers unique biological, organic and mineral amendments at affordable prices for gardeners.
-Our brick-and-mortar location in Redmond, WA – KIS Farm – is a combination edible nursery, production greenhouse, outdoor preschool, organic hydro shop, feed store, and more!
 A nonprofit called Redmond Organization for Shared Environments (R.O.S.E.) was started by Leon and his wife Linda and has won 2 prestigious Green Globe Awards.
-R.O.S.E. operates by providing environmental education with community members and children through a informational nature trail on the property in conjunction with the Lake Washington Environmental Adventure School.
+R.O.S.E. operated by providing environmental education with community members and children through a informational nature trail on the former property in conjunction with the Lake Washington Environmental Adventure School.

 Tad received his BA from the University of Washington in 2000 and his Masters from Macquarie University in Australia in 2005.
 Upon returning to the States, Tad took over running the online business and also the research, microscope testing, and consulting for the company.
 In 2011, due to an interest in urban farming, chickens and indoor growing, Tad decided to take the business in a new direction which evolved into KIS Farm.
 During his free time, Tad also coaches a club volleyball team (www.moxiejuniors.com) and manages an edible landscape in his front yard.